Designing a tour in Samarkand: see what to do and where to go, important sights and landmarks

 period.

-Tourists who are visiting Samarkand should plan this place as a must destination.
+Guests visiting Samarkand should plan this place as a must destination.
 Victorious battles in India suggested to Timur that a mosque should be built that would surpass anything else ever built in the world and to glorify his empire for centuries to come.
 Hundreds of artisans, architects and builders were brought to Samarkand.
 The construction took five years

 (1399-1404) and upon return from another military campaign he found the Mosque ready.
 Bibi-Khanum is said to be the senior of Timur's wives, however the historical records mention her name as Saray-Mulk Khanum.